mdn/translated-content/files/pt-br/web/html/element/input/time/index.md

 - `3 o'clock in the afternoon`
 - etc.

-One way around this is to put a {{htmlattrxref("pattern", "input")}} attribute on your `time` input.
+One way around this is to put a [`pattern`](/pt-BR/docs/Web/HTML/Element/input#pattern) attribute on your `time` input.
 Even though the `time` input doesn't use it, the `text` input fallback will.
 For example, try viewing the following demo in a browser that doesn't support time inputs:

 ```html
 <form>